 Philanthropy and the U.S. Constitution

-The Constitution of the United States, adopted in 1787 and put into effect in 1789, is the document that records the U.S. system of fundamental laws and principles that prescribe the nature, functions, and limits of the government of the United States (American Heritage Dictionary).
+For over 225 years, The Constitution of the United Stateshas been at the center of all political structure in the United States.
+According to the American Heritage Dictionary from 1981, it was first adopted in 1787 and put into effect in 1789, it is the document on which the system of fundamental laws and principles that prescribes the nature, functions and limits of the government of the United States is recorded.

 Regulation and encouragement of charity had been anticipated by the earliest state constitutions (Clotfelter and Ehrlich 2001).All charitable bodies, initially informal organizations acting through churches or as the responsibility of leading citizens, were seen as public services whose value to the state was acknowledged by exemption of the property of donors from taxation.
 If the service was needed by citizens, provision of it by private citizens with their own funds had value the state could afford to reward.